P1sec/MCC_MNC/README.md

 information.
 Complete lists of MCC-MNC can be found in bulletin 1111 from 2016 and bulletin 1162 from 2018.
 Moreover, differentials can be provided into individual bulletin.

-One of the script can be used to download all bulletins in PDF (starting from 1111), and convert them into text, using the Linux command ```pdftotext```.
+The script `parse_itut_bulletins.py` can be used to download all bulletins (starting from 1111 or whatever numbering after) and convert them to text using the Linux command ```pdftotext```.
 All resulting documents are available in the *itut/* directory.

-Bulletins 1111 from 2016 and 1162 from 2018 contain a full list of declared MCC-MNC.
+Bulletins 1111 from 2016 and 1162 from 2018 contain a full list of declared MCC-MNC which is extracted.
+Additionally, all MCC-MNC incremental updates from bulletins after the 1162 are also extracted.
-Bulletin 1199 contains a full list of declared international signaling point codes.
+Finally, bulletin 1199 contains a full list of declared international signaling point codes which is extracted too.
-The script extract them and put resulting JSON and Python files into the *raw/* directory for further integration.
+The script put all resulting JSON and Python files into the *raw/* directory for further integration.

 ### Which ones to use: